QueerGlobal/qg-docs/spikes/GIT_GH_VERIFIED_COMMITS.md

 Implementing and Utilizing Verified Signature Automation Process on GitHub, for QG Commits

 ## 🥅 Goal
-To familiarize the team with the option of using GitHub's SSL or GPG-configured verified signatures for code change commits.
+To familiarize the team with the option of using GitHub's SSH or GPG-configured verified signatures for code change commits.

 ## 🧑🏽 Story/Stakeholder